rpatrik96/rpatrik96.github.io/_posts/2022-06-02-dgl1-math-groupthink.md

 Complexity has its price.
 Thinking in terms of neural networks, a larger model is more powerful, but is harder to train, whereas the smaller one is faster, but less expressive.
 A convolutional network is invariant to translations, which is useful for images, but could be useless or harmful in other contexts.
 As we would not choose a huge model for MNIST (we would risk overfitting), we select the simplest algebraic structure that admits the properties we want.
 In the following, we describe our choices.

 # Groups
+Groups are already special, they have specific prperties (see below).
+To provide some perspective, we start with a very simple structure comprising of a set and a simple associative operation.
+It is not much, though it deserves its own name:

 > A set $S$ is an **associative semigroup** if it has an associative operator \*.
 If \* is also commutative, we call it a **commutative (or abelian) semigroup**.